Al Hirschfeld Theatre: Site

-The Al Hirschfeld Theatre is on 302 West 45th Street, on the south sidewalk between Ninth and Eighth Avenues, in the Theater District and Hell's Kitchen neighborhoods of Midtown Manhattan in New York City.
-The land lot is rectangular.
+The Al Hirschfeld Theatre is on 302 West 45th Street, on the south sidewalk between Ninth and Eighth Avenues, in the Theater District and Hell's Kitchen neighborhoods of Midtown Manhattan in New York City, New York, U.S. The land lot is rectangular.
 The lot covers 13,389 ft2, with a frontage of 133.33 ft on 45th Street and a depth of 100.42 ft.
 The Al Hirschfeld Theatre shares the city block with the Film Center Building and the off-Broadway Davenport Theatre to the west.
 Across Eighth Avenue to the east are the Row NYC Hotel and the Majestic, John Golden, and Bernard B. Jacobs theaters.
 In addition, St. Luke's Lutheran Church, the off-Broadway St. Luke's Theatre, and The Whitby are to the north.

 The Al Hirschfeld is the westernmost Broadway theater in the Theater District and the only one west of Eighth Avenue.
 When the venue was constructed in 1925, the block to the east already contained eight theaters.
 The site of the theater itself, at 302 to 314 West 45th Street, was filled by seven brownstone townhouses of three stories each.
 Six of the houses, numbers 302 to 312, had been purchased by Nathan Wilson and then sold by Berkley Builders.
 The seventh house at number 314 was owned by Nellie Clauss.